dugger/webvtt-player-ts/README.md

 ## Using Without React

-You can use webvtt-player outside of a React project if you use the built JavaScript bundle from the [latest release](https://github.com/umd-mith/webvtt-player/releases) directly in the browser.
+You can use webvtt-player-ts outside of a React project if you use the built JavaScript bundle from the [latest release](https://github.com/umd-mith/webvtt-player/releases) directly in the browser.
 Simply provide an anchor element with the id `webvtt-player` and use `data-audio` and `data-transcript` attributes to point to the audio and transcript files (`data-metadata` is optional):

 ```html
 <div id="webvtt-player"